inspec/inspec-habitat/docs/resources/habitat_service.md

 ### Behavior when not found

-If the Service is not found, then this resource behaves as follows:
+If the service is not found, then this resource behaves as follows:

  * `it { should exist }` will be a failing test.
 Check this test if you are unsure if the resource will exist; it is guaranteed to be reliable in the future.
  * `name` and `origin` will continue to return their values as set in the resource parameters.
 This allows output messaging to refer to the missing Service clearly.
  * All other single-value properties will return nil.
- * All Array and Hash-valued properties will return empty objects.
+ * All array and hash-valued properties will return empty objects.
  * All matchers will return false.

 ## Availability